 Brisket is a beef cut taken from the breast section of the cow beneath the first five ribs, behind the foreshank.
 It comprises the pectoral muscles of the cow, which supports much of the animal's weight.
 Consequently, brisket can be a large cut of meat, between 3 and 8 pounds, and is rich in the connective tissue collagen, which makes the meat tough.
 A brisket is quite long and is usually divided in half and sold as two different pieces of meat.

 Since brisket is a very tough cut, the best methods for cooking are those that cook at lower temperatures for a longer period of time, such as braising and smoking.
 Brining is also an option, which will turn the piece of brisket into a corned beef; after the meat is cured in a brine, it is slowly simmered until tender.

-Whether braised, brined, or smoked, brisket needs plenty of time to cook.
-A smoked brisket, Texas style, is rendered soft and delicious after 8-12 hours at 225 degrees.
-A braised brisket, Jewish style, also cooks at a low temperature for at least three hours, as it absorbs the liquid from vegetables and the collagen fibers break down.
+Whether braised, brined, smoked, or even cooked in an Instant Pot, brisket needs plenty of time to cook.
+A smoked brisket, Texas-style, is rendered soft and delicious after eight to 12 hours at 225 F. A braised brisket, Jewish style, also cooks at a low temperature for at least three hours, as it absorbs the liquid from vegetables and the collagen fibers break down.

-As mentioned above, brisket is the primary cut for barbecue, corned beef, and Jewish pot roast.
-But it's also the main ingredient in a number of other classic dishes, for example, Romanian pastrami.
-In Italy, bollito misto is made with this cut; in England, it's a classic cut for a braised beef or pot roast.
-The classic Vietnamese noodle soup pho is made with brisket, and it's popular curried with noodles in Hong Kong.
+Brisket is the primary cut for barbecue, corned beef, and Jewish pot roast.
+But it's also the main ingredient in some other classic dishes like Romanian pastrami and Italian bollito misto.
+In England, brisket is a classic cut for a braised beef or pot roast.
+The classic Vietnamese noodle soup pho is made with brisket, and brisket is often curried with noodles in Hong Kong.